raspberrypilearning/sensing-science/lesson-1/lesson.md

 - Calculate the rate of chemical reaction based on the time taken for a reaction to occur
 - Explain in detail using a particle model how concentration and temperature affect the rate of reaction
-- Evaluate their experimental method and suggest improvements to get more reliable results.
+- Evaluate their experimental method and suggest improvements to get more reliable results

 ##Lesson Summary

-- Students will setup the Sense HAT to collect times taken for the reaction to go cloudy
+- Students will set up the Sense HAT to collect times taken for the reaction to go cloudy
 - Students will investigate the reaction between sodium thiosulphate at different temperatures and different concentrations
 - Students will plot a graph of the average reaction time

 ##Starter

 - Recap with students the different between a chemical reaction and a physical change.
-Identify observations we could make to see if a chemical reaction is happening.
+Identify observations we could make to see if a chemical reaction is happening
-- Make a list of slow and fast chemical reactions, such as a nail rusting or a firework exploding.
+- Make a list of slow and fast chemical reactions, such as a nail rusting or a firework exploding

 ##The Data Logger